jimmo/micropython/docs/library/bluetooth.rst

-:mod:`ubluetooth` --- low-level Bluetooth
+:mod:`bluetooth` --- low-level Bluetooth
 =========================================

-.. module:: ubluetooth
+.. module:: bluetooth
    :synopsis: Low-level Bluetooth radio functionality

 This module provides an interface to a Bluetooth controller on a board.